baderouaich/Enigma/README.md

 ## Features
-- :zap: Very fast encryption & decryption
+- :zap: Very fast Encryption & Decryption
 - :computer: User Interface & Command-Line Interface support
-- :shield: Strongest encryption algorithms of the decade
+- :shield: Strongest Encryption Algorithms of the Decade
-- :package:	GZip compression to reduce size of files if sharing or uploading to clouds
+- :package:	GZip Compression by default to reduce cipher size if sharing or uploading to clouds
 - :briefcase: SQLite3 Database system to save, import and export encryption records
 - :octocat: Open Source of course!
 <!--- :detective: Auto-detect algorithm used for encryption (no need to keep remembering which algorithm you used, just remember your password, and store cipher base64-text or encrypted file somewhere preferably clouds)-->

+## NOTES
+- Encryption passwords are NOT saved in database

 ## Enigma CLI
 ```text